 Recommended for Best Shopping because: The Negen Straatjes is brimming with cute boutique shops and charming cafes.

-Local Expert tip: Make sure to enjoy a cup of coffee and slice of apple pie at one of the cute cafes.
+Jessica's expert tip: Make sure to enjoy a cup of coffee and slice of apple pie at one of the cute cafes.